Mirachron-Security/SMCC-2023/Web/Indexing the flag (200)/intro.md

 ## Intro:

 Easy.
-Find the hidden flag!
+Find the hidden flag! <br/>
+I indexed it right in your face! <br/>